dchristie75/SSD1306-Monochrome-OLED/README.md

 ### Power Up
-After connecting the OLED display with the Broadcom development platform through the I2C interface, the power up display look like this:
+After connecting the OLED display with the Broadcom development platform through the I2C interface, the power up display looks like this:

 ![](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/images/powerUpDisplay.png)

 ### Unit Testing
-For the unit to be tested successfully, access to the internet is required as the SSD1306 Oled display will need the latest libraries and the Raspbian operating system will need to be up-to-date.
+For the unit to be tested successfully, access to the internet is required as the SSD1306 Oled display will need the latest Python libraries and the Raspbian operating system will need to be up-to-date.
+Here are the steps involved in testing the unit:

 1. Enable the I2C interface on the Raspberry pi.
 Run the following command and follow the steps:

   sudo raspi-config

 ![](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/images/enable_i2c.png)